Kluvens/Computer-Science/Networking/transport-layer.md

 Piggybacking
 - usually both sides of a connection send some data
+- acknowledge number is previous sequence number + length of data (bytes)
+- sequence number is previous acknowledge number

 ![image](https://user-images.githubusercontent.com/95273765/196662223-65385e5f-d57a-4190-b4dc-3e4ef8cf8aee.png)

+TCP uses pipeling, allowing the sender to have multiple transmitted but yet-to-be-acknowledged segments outsanding at any given time.
+Generally, the pipeling can greatly improve the throughput of a TCP connection when the ratio of the segment size to round trip delay is small.
+The specific number of outstanding unacknowledged segments that a sender can have is determined by TCP's flow control and congestion control mechanisms.

 TCP round trip time, timeout:
 - EstimatedRTT = (1 - alpha)*EstimatedRTT + alpha*SampleRTT